 This is an annual competition.

-The deadline for applications is Friday 12 February 2016.
+This year’s competition is now closed.
+The deadline for applications was Friday 12 February 2016.

 Decisions will be announced at the beginning of May 2016.

 General enquiries should be directed to email@example.com.